 One gripe I do have with the Connect is that, even on the top-spec Limited and Sport models, Ford has placed too many of the driver-assistance features, such as active park assist, Sync 3 connectivity, pre-collision assist and side wind assist, on the paid-for options list, rather than including them as standard kit.

 But overall the Connect range in general and the Sport in particular presents an attractive and accomplished package.

 Handling = 5/5

-This van sets the benchmark when it comes to driveability.
+This van sets the benchmark in the light van sector when it comes to driveability.

 Ford Transit Connect Sport SWB 1.5 TDCi

 Price (ex VAT) £20,045